 Why Use Compound Exercises?

-Axial loading is top-down loading of the spine and is a phenomenally powerful driver of that systemic growth you’re after if you’re a natural trainee and want to gain mass (opens in new tab).
-It gains you more muscle mass, improves bone density and gives you more bang for your buck, so to say.
+Axial loading is top-down loading of the spine and is a phenomenally powerful driver of that systemic growth you’re after if you’re a natural trainee and want to gain mass (external link).
+It gains you more muscle mass, improves bone density and gives you more bang for your buck, so to speak.